getsentry/arroyo/docs/source/what_for.rst

    }
    producer = Producer(conf)
    def send_to_destination(message):
-       # ❗This does not do what it says
+       # ❗ This does not do what it says
        # it writes to a buffer
        producer.produce("destination_topic", message)
        # this will actually block until the messages are produced